Blockchain

 Addresses

-• f1/t1: a secp256k1 wallet address with encrypted key pair.
-Essentially, this is a wallet address generated from the secp256k1 public key.
+• f1/t1: secp256k1 wallet address, generated from an encrypted secp256k1 public key.

 Consensus